Moderation in all things

 : : : Help!
 I'm doing a story on moderation, and would love to know the derivation of that famous phrase.
 I've spent a few hours on it thus far... nothing.
 Any ideas?
 Thanks tons!

 : : I think the concept is from Aristole's golden mean.
 It's been a long time since I read Aristole though so I'm not sure if it's lifted directly from his writing or not.
-It's not in Brewer Phrase and Fable or the Partidge dictionary of catch phrases.
+It's not in Brewer's Dictionary of Phrase and Fable or the Partridge Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day.

 : I tried quotations and websites for Moderation in all things, and All things in moderation, without luck.
 I agree, however, that Aristotle is the one traditionally assigned authorship of the phrase.
 SS